ssdivya08/MYDAILYWORK/Task2_JobBoardApp/README.md

 # Task 2 – Job Board Application

-A full-stack Job Board web application that allows employers to post job openings and candidates to search and apply for jobs.
+A full-stack JOB BOARD web application that allows employers to post job openings and candidates to search and apply for jobs.

 ###  Employer
 - Post new job openings